 Ages 15 months to 3 years old

-Children join Early Years Montessori around the age of 15 months and remain there until they are ready to graduate to our Pre Primary programme at Head Start Montessori House of Children, Koramangala.
+Children join Early Years Montessori around the age of 15 months and remain with us till they are ready to graduate to our Pre Primary programme at Head Start Montessori House of Children, Koramangala.
 This is an automatic transition and happens between 2½ to 3 years of age.

 EARLY YEARS CURRICULUM